-Appearing April 5:
+Appearing April 10:

 Carl Topilow, Guest Conductor

-James Thompson, Violin
+James Thompson Violin

 Violinist James Thompson is forging a promising career as a versatile chamber musician, soloist, and

-In 2014, Mr. Thompson was selected to solo with the Cleveland Orchestra at Severance Hall as part of the ensemble’s education series.
-He has appeared as a soloist with numerous local orchestras including the CIM orchestra, the Blue Water Chamber Orchestra, the Cleveland Pops, and the Cleveland Philharmonic.
-Mr. Thompson was invited to perform in Budapest as part of the 1st Bartok World Competition and in Sendai for the 7th Sendai International Violin Competition.
+In 2014, Mr. Thompson made his solo debut with the Cleveland Orchestra at Severance Hall.
+He has appeared as a soloist with numerous ensembles including the Cleveland Institute of Music orchestra, the Blue Water Chamber Orchestra, the Cleveland Pops, and the Cleveland Philharmonic.
+Mr. Thompson was invited to perform in Budapest as part of the First Bartok World Competition and in Sendai for the Seventh Sendai International Violin Competition.

 Alongside his performance career, James Thompson is forming a strong reputation as a private instructor and chamber music coach.
-This summer, he joined the faculty of Music@Menlo as both a coach for the Young Performer’s Program and a mainstage artist.
-He views his work with young people as an immensely important aspect of his calling as a musician, and is grateful to have the opportunity to share with everyone the joy he has found making music.
+In 2019, he joined the faculty of Music@Menlo as both a coach for the Young Performer’s Program and a mainstage artist.
+Mr. Thompson has recently served as a teaching fellow

-Appearing May 17
+Appearing May 22:

-David Rothenberg, Pre-Concert Lecturer
+David Rothenberg, Pre-concert Lecturer

 David J. Rothenberg is a member of the music history faculty at Case Western Reserve University, where he has taught since 2005 and been chair of the Department of Music since 2015.
 He received his PhD from Yale University.